 The resulting malaise in the corporate world caused by fear and uncertainly has an impact on productivity and is seen in reduced GDP figures for many western nations.
 It takes many years for companies to recover.

-In summary the consequences of the Sybil Logic Bomb can be likened to Asbestosis.
-Complicated problems will linger in global systems for years costing companies to sort out.
-Going forward, no one will be sure that the infection has been entirely eradicated, and it may never be declared to be formally fixed.

-Rework
+Stage F: Rework

 Each individual company carries out internal audits to establish what parts of their computer systems have been affected by the Logic Bomb.
 Many call in consultants to detect and analyze the problem.
 Data restitution is the priority.
 In extreme cases, some companies have to poll customers to rebuild data from scratch.
 Internal staff time is absorbed throughout the organization as IT departments scramble and senior managers attempt to minimize the impact on customers and business operations.
 Many companies re-install software and data systems, reconfigure firewalls and instigate new quality assurance measures at considerable expense.
 Legal counsel is brought in and consultants and staff spend time preparing a potential case for legal action against the perpetrator.

-New regulations are enacted aimed at improving quality control in software.
-Software companies are prohibited from hiding behind limited warranty clauses and this raises the cost of software by 20%.

-Aftermath
+Stage G: Aftermath

 Companies absorb most of the costs themselves.
 Although more than a third of major corporations have insurance policies that incorporate some protection against cyber crime losses, the number of medium and smaller companies that have insurance is less than 2%.
 Several individual companies affected face losses of over $100 million from lost revenues, shortfalls in assets, consultancy costs and extra expenses incurred for restitution and repair.
 The insurance recovery is less than 1% of the overall direct costs that result from the attack.
 Businesses hit by the virus take a long time to recover from the scale of the unexpected costs and the loss of revenues.

 If the Sybil Corporation is seen to have handled the situation well they may suffer no more than reduced market share.
 If they didn’t they will be the target of class actions.

+New regulations are enacted aimed at improving quality control in software.
+Software companies are prohibited from hiding behind limited warranty clauses and this raises the cost of software by 20%.

+In summary the consequences of the Sybil Logic Bomb can be likened to Asbestosis.
+The algorithms that increasingly underpin modern decision support, trading, design and modelling systems will be undermined.
+Complicated problems will linger in global systems for years costing companies to sort out.
+Going forward, no one will be sure that the infection has been entirely eradicated, and it may never be declared to be formally fixed.

 And...